Brothers in Arms Tour

 The Brothers in Arms Tour was a concert tour by British rock band Dire Straits.
 The tour promoted and supported the group's fifth album, Brothers in Arms, which was released in May 1985.

-The tour started on 25 April 1985 in Split, Croatia and ended on 26 April 1986 in Sydney, Australia.
+The tour started on 25 April 1985 in Split, Yugoslavia and ended on 26 April 1986 in Sydney, Australia.
 It included dates in the Balkans, Israel, Europe, North America, and Oceania.
 The tour included 248 concerts in 23 countries and 118 cities.
 More than two and a half million people attended the tour.
 With 900,000 tickets sold in Australia and New Zealand it was the biggest concert tour in Australasian music history, until it was overtaken in 2017–2018 by Ed Sheeran on his ÷ Tour.

 Description

-The tour lineup included Mark Knopfler (guitar and vocals), John Illsley (bass), Alan Clark & Guy Fletcher (keyboards), Terry Williams (drums), Jack Sonni (guitar), and Chris White (saxophone).
+The tour lineup included Mark Knopfler (guitar and vocals), John Illsley (bass, backing vocals), Alan Clark & Guy Fletcher (keyboards), Terry Williams (drums), Jack Sonni (rhythm guitar, backing vocals), and Chris White (saxophone, flute, tambourine, backing vocals).

 During the tour, Dire Straits performed "Money for Nothing" with Sting and "Sultans of Swing" at the Live Aid concert at Wembley Stadium on 13 July 1985.
 Their performance was included on the DVD release of that event.
-The final concert on 26 April 1986 in Sydney, Australia was broadcast on television.
-TubeTV also filmed the show in London on 10 July 1985.
-Neither the Sydney nor the London shows were ever released as commercial videos and are available as bootlegs only.
+The final concert on 26 April 1986 in Sydney, Australia was broadcast on television in a live "simulcast" event.

+The band's concert of 10 July 1985 at Wembley Arena, in which they were accompanied by Nils Lofgren for "Solid Rock" and Hank Marvin joined the band at the end to play "Going Home" (the theme from Local Hero), was partially televised in the United Kingdom on The Tube on Channel 4 in January 1986.
+Although never officially released, bootleg recordings of the performance entitled Wembley does the Walk (2005) have been circulated.
 In addition, three soundboard recordings were made in San Antonio, Houston, and Ohio, which have also circulated as bootlegs.

+Selected tracks from the San Antonio show at the Municipal Auditorium on the 16th August 1985 were officially released for the first time in May 2025, when 40th anniversary editions of the "Brothers In Arms" album were released.
+These appear on the five LP box set, and triple CD editions.

 The Brothers in Arms Tour consisted of four legs: